 Depending on the policy purchased, you are usually covered against common perils, including fire, damaging winds, and hail.
 Homeowners insurance and most auto policies include basic peril coverage.
 Policy wordings are designed to be very specific and to explain exactly what's covered and what's not.
-If you are ever confused about what’s covered, contact one of our helpful local agents.
+If you are ever confused about what’s covered, contact one of our helpful local advisors.

 The most common exclusion under a home policy that would be considered an “Act of God” is a flood.
 No insurance company in Canada offers flood insurance under a home policy.
 While coverage is offered for Extended Water Damage, this does not cover accidental flood damage.